YuukoRB/JW-Francis-Rock-Band/README.md

 I'm aware that WANDERKID was charted by the YARG charting team.
 I'm the one who licensed the album and founded the charting team.

+Percentages are based on how much has been charted.
+* 0% = Not started
+* 20% = Expert chart with hopos.
+* 40% = Two difficulties are finished.
+* 60% = Three difficulties are finished.
+* 80% = Four difficulties are finished.
+* 100% = Finished

 ## [2018] I'll Love You Forever, Bye: (2/4)
 * "I Found You"                             *(Guitar: 0%) (Drums: 100%) (Vocals: 0%) (Bass: 0%)*
 * "Joe Fusco"                               *(Guitar: 0%) (Drums: 100%) (Vocals: 0%) (Bass: 0%)*